Spring Boot Starter Security

 }

-We need to use admin1/secret1 combination in the popup to launch the web application.
+credentials in the authentication popup to access the web application.